August 2017 Music Festival

 Javier Montañana, violin Hannah Lewis, cello Cesar Saura, piano

 The trio will play one the finest works of Igor Shostakovich, the Piano Trio No 2 in E minor Op 67 from1944 when he was aged 38.
-They will follow it with a dazzling transcription for piano trio by their pianist, Cesar of one of Bach’s six Brandenburg Concertos.
+They will follow it with a dazzling transcription for piano trio by their pianist, Cesar, Bach’s Brandenburg Concerto No 6.

 Veronica Yen, piano